mautic/plugin-helloworld/README.md

 # Hello World
-This is a sample plugin built for Mautic 2 on the [Integrations plugin](https://github.com/mautic-inc/plugin-integrations).
+This is a sample plugin built for Mautic 2 (PHP 7.2 required) on the [Integrations plugin](https://github.com/mautic-inc/plugin-integrations).

 A version for Mautic 3 can be found [here](https://github.com/mautic-inc/plugin-helloworld/tree/mautic-3).